joshuawozny/CS-250/ScrumTeam/ScrumMaster/README.md

 created by the Scrum Team (Overeem, 2016).

 ## Contents
-* Journal: A descriptive first person narrative describing the work of the Scrum Master, Ron in our fictional team working on a project to develop a Tarvel Companines website.
+* Journal: A descriptive first person narrative describing the work of the Scrum Master, Ron in our fictional team working on a project to develop a Travel Company's website.